 SolarCycle's project focuses on the conversion of a gasoline motorcycle to solar electricity.
 This project aims to design an inexpensive form of transportation with zero emissions.

-The team will be using a 1984 Honda Nighthawk 700s for this project.
-The first step will be removing the internal combustion engine and the supporting assembly.
-In its place, a 15hp electric motor, a motor controller, and a bank of batteries will be added.
-In addition to the standard electric conversion, it is also planned to position solar panels to the sides of the motorcycle.
-These panels will be attached to a linkage mechanism to vary the panel position and provide charging opportunities away from home.
-This assembly will be designed to fit into a standard parking space while collecting solar energy.
+The team used a 1984 Honda Nighthawk 700s for this project.
+The first step was to remove the internal combustion engine and the supporting assembly.
+In its place, a 15hp electric motor, a motor controller, and a bank of batteries were added.
+In addition to the standard electric conversion, solar panels were also added to the sides of the motorcycle.
+These panels were attached to a hinge to vary the panel position and provide charging opportunities away from home.
+This assembly was designed to fit into a standard parking space while collecting solar energy.